cilium/cilium/Documentation/bpf.rst

   is not specific to tc, but can be applied with any other BPF program type that iproute2 supports (such as XDP, lwt).

-  The pinned map can be retrieved by a user space applications (e.g., Cilium daemon), but also by tc itself in order to update the map with new programs.
+  The pinned map can be retrieved by a user space applications (e.g. Cilium daemon), but also by tc itself in order to update the map with new programs.
 Updates happen atomically, the initial entry programs that are triggered first from the various subsystems are also updated atomically.